 James and Dora met Warwick and Shirley Martin at church and Warwick, in addition to farming, also sold insurance policies.
 James bought an insurance policy taken out on Michael, but Dora could not really understand why.
 On the good side, Dora and Shirley became regular friends and we sometimes played with their children, Leif, Thomas and Linda.
 My mother and Shirley are still in touch.

 Some other people that my parents knew were Colin Trowbridge and his wife Claire.
 Colin had been at the Kingston Mauward Agricultural College with my parents in Dorchester.
-He had recently moved to New Zealand and he now had a job herd testing, so he visited lots of the farms in the Taranaki area.
+He had recently moved to New Zealand and he now had a job herd testing, so he visited many of the farms in the Taranaki area.
 We did not see a lot of Colin and Claire.
 I got the impression that Colin was really good friends with my father James.
 Everybody liked James as he was such a nice person.

 I only have a vague memory of John and Maureen Bowyer.
 He was also a herd tester and they were both English.
 My mother looked after their horse called Kelly who was a very large animal at 17 hands.
 Apparently my father James was not happy about giving them free grazing but my mother liked horses.
 John and Maureen bought a farm high up on Pembrooke Road but a short while after that tragedy struck when John was diagnosed with cancer and he sadly died very quickly afterwards.